skylermedia/Simple-Crypto/README.markdown

 ## 🤝 Contributing

-We welcome contributions to make Simple-Crypto even better! 🌟
+I welcome contributions to make Simple-Crypto even better! 🌟

 1. **Fork the Repository:**
    - Click the "Fork" button on GitHub.